The Best LIS and LIMS Vendors (2021) and the Advantages They Offer to their Laboratory Clients

 Modern lab operators are looking for more than just specimen management software, they’re seeking future-ready and scalable platforms that offer the flexibility, automation, and interoperability needed to fully support technical operations, improve patient outcomes, expand services, and increase collections.

-The best LIS software vendors tend to be the ones that can offer infinitely configurable software solutions to meet the specific needs of each customer, no matter the size of the lab or the diagnostic discipline.
+The best LIS vendors and LIMS vendors tend to be the ones that can offer infinitely configurable software solutions to meet the specific needs of each customer, no matter the size of the lab or the diagnostic discipline.

 When buying a LIMS or LIS system, one should consider how it adapts to more users, interfaces, and increased services as laboratory operations expand.
-Additionally, the best LIS systems benefit users with improved operational workflows, reduced labor costs, and increased profit by:
+Additionally, the best lab information software systems benefit users with improved operational workflows, reduced labor costs, and increased profit by:

 - Managing all departments and operations on one platform with no data silos